rosmord/jsesh/comments/drawingPrefs.md

 It's used :

 - To change smallBodyUsed: should not be done at this level !!!!
+  - either the drawer itself chooses sign body, or it's an attribute passed to the method.

 - to get the height of A1

 - retrieved directly from VisitComplexLigatures from SimpleLayout and visitHieroglyph (quite logical)!

 - to draw (normal!)

 - to check that a sign is drawable

 - to get the Area occupied by a sign (for group editor clicks)